quantopirotroid/kernelcare-doc/docs/kernelcare-plus/README.md

 Glibc and OpenSSL patching is now available for the following operating systems: CentOS/CloudLinux OS 7, Debian 9/10, Ubuntu 16.04/18.04

-## Installation and Upgrade
+## Installation and upgrade

-Userspace processes patching feature is availiable in kernelcare package.
+Userspace processes patching feature is available in the KernelCare package.

 ## Usage

-To apply availiable patches to all userspace processes  you can run:
+To apply the available patches to all userspace processes, run the following command:

 ``` bash
 $ kcarectl --lib-update
 ```

-To gather information about which proccese were patched:
+To gather information about what processes were patched, run the following command:

 ```bash
 $ kcarectl --lib-info
 ```

-To unpatch all involved processes use:
+To unpatch all involved processes, run the following command:

 ```bash
 $ kcarectl --lib-unload